 Is Amy Fisher Married?
-Did Amy Fisher and Joey Buttafuoco Get Back Together?
+Did She and Joey Buttafuoco Get Back Together?

 At the time when the sex-tape tape was released, in 2007, Amy and Louis were temporarily separated, and there was a lot of hype in the media about Amy reconciling, reconnecting, and going on a date with her old lover, Joey Buttafuoco.
 But, their romance, which made tabloid headlines for quite a while was just for show, for money.
 They were broke, they needed money, and so they cashed in from the media.
 After all, they knew people would eat up their story.

 In 2006, Amy, Mary Jo, and Joey all appeared on a dramatic and over-the-top reunion special on Entertainment Tonight.
-Following that, because the ratings of it were off the roof, in 2007, Amy and Joey went for a “dinner date” in public.
+Following this, because the ratings were off the roof, Amy and Joey went for a “dinner date” in public in 2007.
 This was apparently an attempt to lay the groundwork for a reality show that never got picked up.
-Amy and Joey’s relationship in the 90s was real, even though the latter now deems it inappropriate, but in the 2000s, it was a sham.
+The duo’s relationship in the 90s was real, even though the latter now deems it inappropriate, but in the 2000s, it was a sham.

 Cute?? pic.twitter.com/wvoKxrTD